railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 Payment Management
 ==================

-Open ERP gives you forms for preparing, validating and executing payment orders.
+OpenERP gives you forms to prepare, validate and execute payment orders.
 This enables you to manage issues such as:

 	#.
 Payment provided on several due dates.